Skip to content

 Best forSmall, always-available functionsThird-party integrationsLarge knowledge domains + procedures

 Skills compose with tools and MCP.
-A skill’s content often tells the agent to use specific tools — e.g. “Call search_crm with the customer ID then summarise.”
+A skill’s instructions often tells the agent to use specific tools — e.g. “Call search_crm with the customer ID then summarise.”

 Rarely-used domain knowledge.
 Accounting rules, tax brackets, safety protocols — huge content that matters 5% of the time.
 Skills keep it out of the default prompt.

 Dynamic reference docs.
-Back a resource with a function that queries a live CMS / Notion / Confluence — the agent sees fresh content on every read_skill_resource call.
+Back a resource with an async function that queries a live CMS / Notion / Confluence — the agent sees fresh content on every read_skill_resource call.